vgough/encfs/INSTALL.md

 See the automated build static in README.md for current build status on Ubuntu systems.

-The build configuration files (.drone.yml and circle.yml) always contains up-to-date instructions to build EncFS on Ubuntu distributions.
+The build configuration files (circle.yml) always contains up-to-date instructions to build EncFS on Ubuntu distributions.